epMorg/twittle/README.md

-# Basic Twitter Clone using Next.js / tRPC / Prisma / Tailwind
+# Nuts and bolts Twitter Clone using Next.js / tRPC / Prisma / Tailwind

 This is a [T3 Stack](https://create.t3.gg/) project bootstrapped with `create-t3-app`.

+The purpose of this repository is to demonstrate my command of a productive, efficient, and modern development stack — leveraging tools like Next.js, tRPC, Prisma, and Tailwind CSS to build robust, scalable applications with end-to-end type safety and great DX.

-This repo demonstrates modern full-stack development techniques with Next.js and tRPC, including:
+This project highlights my approach to full-stack development with the T3 stack, focusing on real-world implementation of key strategies and best practices, including:

 Rendering Strategies